adamedx/autographps-sdk/README.md

 ### System requirements

-PoshGraph-SDK requires Windows 10 and PowerShell 5.0.
+AutoGraphPS-SDK requires Windows 10 and PowerShell 5.0.

 ## Installation
-PoshGraph-SDK is available through the [PowerShell Gallery](https://www.powershellgallery.com/packages/poshgraph-sdk); run the following command to install the latest stable release of PoshGraph-SDK into your user profile:
+AutoGraphPS-SDK is available through the [PowerShell Gallery](https://www.powershellgallery.com/packages/poshgraph-sdk); run the following command to install the latest stable release of AutoGraphPSGraph-SDK into your user profile:

 ```powershell
 Install-Module PoshGraph-SDK -scope currentuser
 ```

-## Using PoshGraph-SDK
+## Using AutoGraphPS-SDK
-Once you've installed, you can use a PoshGraph-SDK cmdlet like `Get-GraphItem` below to test out your installation.
+Once you've installed, you can use an AutoGraphPS-SDK cmdlet like `Get-GraphItem` below to test out your installation.
 You'll need to authenticate using a [Microsoft Account](https://account.microsoft.com/account) or an [Azure Active Directory (AAD) account](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-whatis):

 ```powershell
 PS> get-graphitem me